natac13/HowToExplainers/MongoDB/replicateSet.md

 **Notice** the repl set name has been removed.
 If not the shell will automatically connect me to the PRIMARY.

+## oplog

+- a collection found in the local `db` of a repl set `mongod` process
+- is a capped collection ~5% of available disk space.
+- is a colleciton of all the write operations that are performed against the repl set for writing to the db.
+- Therefore when a client writes to the primary, this is recorded in the oplog of the primary and of the secondaries copying the data.
+- If a secondary goes down it can _self_ recover **only** if it can find a **common** point in the `oplog` of the other nodes and then run all the commands since it has been down to catch up.
+- there is a time window of opportunity for the _self recovery_ to happen depending on the amount of disk space and frequency of write operations.
+- Use `rs.printReplicationInfo()` to see how long approximately it will take to fill the `oplog` - `log length start to end`

 ## Write Concerns

 - A higher `writeConcern` mean more durability of the data.
 - However the write will take longer.
 - Levels
   - `0` - client does not wait for any response.
   - `1` (default) - client waits for acknowledgement of the write from only the PRIMARY
   - `>=2` - client wait for acknowledgement from primary and one or more(`n`) secondaries.
   - `majority` - Wait for simple `majority` of the replicate set voting members.

 **Options**

 - `wtimeout` : < int > does not mean a failure of the write but a failure of the acknowledgement of that write.
 - `j` : < true|false > option require that each member receives that write and it is in the journal.
 With `majority` true this is `true` by default.
 If `false` the data only needs to be stored(written) in memory before reporting success; when `true` has to be in the journal as well.

+## Read Concern

+- Like write concern where a client will only be able to read data from the repl set if the `readConcer` has been met.
+- 4 `readConcern` levels.
+  - local - returns the most recent dat in the cluster
+  - available - like local but acts differnt with sharded clusters
+  - majority - where only docs written two a majority of nodes are returned.
+  - linearizable - like majority but slower
+- keep in mind that with SECONDARY reads `local` & `available` are only _fast_ not _latest_, as they are the secondary nodes.

+#### What to use?

+- Fast & Latest = `local` & `available` - No durability guarantee
+- Fast & Safe = `majority` - May not be latest
+- Safe & Latest = `linearizable` - Slower and single doc reads **only**

-## oplog
+## Read preference

-- a collection found in the local `db` of a repl set `mongod` process
-- is a capped collection ~5% of available disk space.
-- is a colleciton of all the write operations that are performed against the repl set for writing to the db.
-- Therefore when a client writes to the primary, this is recorded in the oplog of the primary and of the secondaries copying the data.
-- If a secondary goes down it can *self* recover **only** if it can find a **common** point in the `oplog` of the other nodes and then run all the commands since it has been down to catch up.
-- there is a time window of opportunity for the *self recovery* to happen depending on the amount of disk space and frequency of write operations.
-- Use `rs.printReplicationInfo()` to see how long approximately it will take to fill the `oplog` - `log length start to end`
+- driver side setting, therefore look into mongoose on how to set.
+- 5 modes:
+  - `primary`(default) - all reads to the primary node
+  - `primaryPreferred` - goes to primary unless it is down for some reason
+  - `secondary` - reads only from a secondary
+  - `secondaryPreferred` - secondary first than to primary
+  - `nearest` - lowest latency to the client.
+Supports Geo location
+- with Secondary reads I may get stale data if the replication has not happened yet.
+Depends on the delay between the nodes.
+- Nodes separated over the earth will have a higher delay between replication.
+- **only** the `primary` setting will guarantee upto date data; all others have the potential of stale data.